tmkn/npmsmell/README.md

 #### `obsolete-js`

-Use this type for packages that implement native JS functionality.
+Use this type for packages that implement functionality now natively available in JavaScript (browser or runtime).

 ```typescript title="Frontmatter"
 // frontmatter format